The ACT Government has put in place initiatives to provide extra support to Canberrans during these unprecedented times.

 Applications can be made using the COVID-19 Hardship Payment form.

 COVID-19 Disaster Payment

-If you are unable to earn an income during the ACT lockdown period, you may be able to access the Commonwealth Government’s COVID-19 Disaster Payment.
+If you were unable to earn an income during the ACT lockdown period, you may be able to access the Commonwealth Government’s COVID-19 Disaster Payment.

-Depending on how many hours of work you have lost during the lockdown period, payment amounts can vary from $200 to up to $750 .
+Depending on how many hours of work you have lost during the lockdown period, payment amounts can vary.

 More information about the COVID-19 Disaster Payment, including eligibility and how to apply, is available on the Services Australia website.